 A set of enhancements concluded as beneficial in RAN1#84bis can be implemented by supporting the following feature:

-V2X messages are broadcast via TM 10 DM RS based PDSCH scheduled by (E)PDCCH.
+V2X messages are broadcast, e.g. by:

-The current SC-PTM is extended to support TM 10 for broadcast from a single eNB.

-PMCH in the current MBSFN is replaced by this PDSCH for broadcast from multiple eNBs.
+A CP length shorter than extended CP in the current MBSFN architecture for broadcast from multiple eNBs.

 Issues to be considered to support this include